dragonhades/HEncoder-HDecoder/README.md

 Install:
 ---------
   Please download all files in order to compile successfully.
 Makefile will generate two executables, "HDecode" and "HEncode".
-Compiler used is g++ -std=c++14
+Compiler used is g++-5 -std=c++14

 Usage:
 --------